-Investors add to altcoin funds as Bitcoin outflows mount
+Investors add to Altcoin funds as Bitcoin outflows mount

 Altcoins, or cryptocurrencies other than bitcoin, now represent 32% of total digital assets under management, close to the record 35% set in mid-May.

-Ethereum (ETH, 2.86%) funds saw inflows totaling $17 million last week, with a relatively stable digital asset fund market share of about 25%, according to CoinShares.
+ethereum (ETH, 7.95%) funds saw inflows totaling $17 million last week, with a relatively stable digital asset fund market share of about 25%, according to CoinShares.

 All writers’ opinions are their own and do not constitute financial advice in any way whatsoever.
 Nothing published by CoinDesk constitutes an investment recommendation, nor should any data or Content published by CoinDesk be relied upon for any investment activities.
 CoinDesk strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decisions.